-My small and large-scale drawings interpret the human body as a complicated abstraction engaged in a perpetual struggle: corporeally real, yet unknowable.
+My drawings, videos and new Virtual reality project interpret the human body as a complicated abstraction engaged in a perpetual struggle: corporeally real, yet unknowable.
 Nothing appears whole.
 Folds of flesh, explosions of hair, ropy tendons and sinew pull and push against and through each other as I mine the tension between extremes of mass and void, stasis and motion, erotic and a-sexual forms.
 My intention is for viewers to experience self-reflection as they consider their bodies and the bodies of others as engaged in an ongoing, unsettled contest— filled with vulnerability, strength, discomfort, and defiance.
-I am currently working with Virtual Reality technology to amplify and further animate the empathic effect of my drawings in 360 degrees.
-It will allow me to add environmental sound that will provide an immersive and visceral experience for the viewer.
+I am working with Virtual Reality technology to amplify and further animate the empathic effect of my drawings in 360 degrees.
+It will also allow me to add environmental sound that will provide an immersive and visceral experience for the viewer.

 My current body of work is inspired by a passage in Aftermath, Susan J. Brison’s book on violent trauma and the body.
 In this book she introduces the concept of a mathematical “surd” as a metaphor for irreversible chaos and disruption in an otherwise linear life path, following her own horrific sexual assault.
 A surd is an irrational number that, when placed in a predictable series of rational numbers, destroys all pre-existing coherence.
 Translated, it means “non-sense,” and “voiceless.”
 My recent Surd drawings engage this metaphor through the juxtaposition of gridded, “predictable” sequences of holes punctured through the skin-like surfaces of chaotic body forms.
 My aim is to explore the human “rational” desire for understanding through order and logic when faced with the nonsensical.
 I want to dissect notions of power moving over and through the body, while embracing their intrinsic mutability.